hassio-addons/addon-plex/README.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `claim_code`

+To allow your server to sign-in to your Plex account, it needs a so-called "Claim Code".
+Sign-ing into Plex allows Plex to locate and connect to your server and unlocks all kinds of features as well.

+In order to get your code surf to <https://www.plex.com/claim>.

+This code is only used once by the add-on.
+As soon as the server is successfully authenticated with Plex, the code may be removed.

+### Option: `webtools`

+[WebTools][webtools] is a plug-in that contains a collection of tools for the Plex Media Server.

+Some of the tools:

+- Manage Subs (Subtitles)
+- Logs (PMS)
+- UAS (Unsupported App Store)
+- FindMedia
+- PlayLists
+- TechInfo

+The plugin also allows you to add and install custom plugins.

+Set this variable to `true` to enable it.

+## Known issues and limitations

+- This add-on does support ARM-based devices, nevertheless, they must at least be an ARMv7 device.
+(Raspberry Pi 1 and Zero is not supported).
+- This add-on will be able to run on a Raspberry Pi.
+While it still can be useful, don't expect too much.
+In general, the Pi lacks the processing power and is probably not able to stream your media; therefore it is not recommended using this add-on on such a device.
+- This add-on cannot add/mount any additional USB or other devices for you.
+  This is a Hass.io limitation.
+In case you'd like to use extra devices, you'll have to modify the host system yourself and is not supported by the Hass.io or Community add-ons team.

 ## Changelog & Releases